 📍Location: 1650 N. Halsted Street, Chicago, IL 60614

 The beloved concert series known simply as “Candlelight” invites you to relive the greatest musical works by top musicians in an incredibly unique atmosphere with hundreds of romantic flickering candles.
 If you love movies, you must venture to one of the many Candlelight concerts featuring music from iconic films.
-Upcoming concerts featuring songs from some of your favorite movies include:
+Magical tributes to legendary film composers including Hans Zimmer will be lighting up some of Chicago’s most iconic venues.
+Hear the spellbinding scores from movies such as Interstellar, The Lion King, Inception and more as well as beloved Halloween classics this spooky season as Candlelight continues to dazzle audiences up and down the city.

 📍Locations throughout the city and suburbs